MonkeChibi/AniPy-Discord-Bot/README.md

 # Python Discord Anilist Bot
-**Discord bot** written in Python (3.9.7), can be used as a template, also has Anilist commands Uses the Anilist GraphOL API.
+**Discord bot** written in Python (3.9.7), can be used as a template, also has Anilist commands Uses the Anilist GraphQL API.
 # Commands include :
 * server info
 * pfp